Deb987/PWC_Assignment/README.md

 How to run:
 1. Download the project from github
 2. Open command prompt and navigate to WeatherTool folder
+3. Run command -> dotnet build
-3. Run command -> dotnet tool install --global --add-source ./nupkg WeatherTool
+4. Run command -> dotnet tool install --global --add-source ./nupkg WeatherTool
-4. Type 'weather' and give city name to run the tool.
+5. Type 'weather' and give city name to run the tool.
 Ex: weather Mumbai

 Note:
 1. You can also run the source code in Visual Studio.